armandofox/armandofox.github.io/_posts/travel/2010-11-20-visiting-nyc.md

 North Beach with the closest New York ever got to bohemia.
 The hole-in-the-wall restaurants along Bleecker and especially Macdougal are generally good bets.
 The West Village is the nucleus of the gay community.
+If you're a jazz fan, there are numerous little clubs everywhere, as well as the world famous Village Vanguard (7th Ave South and Christopher Street) and the Blue
-Subway: A,C,E to W. 4 St., 6 to Bleecker St., N, Q, R to
+Note (W 4th St at 6th Ave; subway: A,C,E to W 4 St, 6 to Bleecker St., N, Q, R to
-W. 8th St., 1 to Christopher St./Sheridan Square.
+W. 8th St., 1 to Christopher St./Sheridan Square).

 # 10. Lower Manhattan including Ground Zero and 9/11 Memorial

-Lower Manhattan (basically, below Canal St.) is the original New York, and its twisty streets and tucked-away taverns preserve the feel of post-New-Amsterdam.
+Lower Manhattan (basically, below 14th St.) is the original New York, and its twisty streets and tucked-away taverns preserve the feel of post-New-Amsterdam.
 Join the Wall Street crowd for an after-work drink at the Stone Street alley near Coenties Slip, or